ministryofjustice/security-guidance/docs/cots-applications.md

 # Commercial off-the-shelf applications

-We have developed a series of logging requirements for Commercial off-the-shelf \(COTS\) applications, such as Software-as-a-Service \(SaaS\) solutions or where applications are not so customised that they can reasonably be considered bespoke/custom for the MOJ.
+We have developed a series of logging requirements for Commercial off-the-shelf \(COTS\) applications, such as Software-as-a-Service \(SaaS\) solutions or where applications are not so customised that they can reasonably be considered bespoke/custom for the Ministry of Justice \(MOJ\).

 ## Baseline Maturity Tier